jdx/mise/README.md

 rtx should be able to read/install any `.tool-versions` file used by asdf.
 Any asdf plugin should be usable in rtx.
-The commands in rtx are slightly different, such as `rtx install nodejs@20.0.0` vs `asdf install nodejs 20.0.0`—this is done so multiple tools can be specified at once.
-However, asdf-style syntax is still supported: (`rtx install nodejs 20.0.0`).
+The commands in rtx are slightly different, such as `rtx install node@20.0.0` vs `asdf install node 20.0.0`—this is done so multiple tools can be specified at once.
+However, asdf-style syntax is still supported: (`rtx install node 20.0.0`).
 This is the case for most commands, though the help for the command may say that asdf-style syntax is supported.

 When in doubt, just try asdf syntax and see if it works.
 If it doesn't open a ticket.
 It may